 - Frozen cream cheese is good for up to 2 months in the freezer.

-Make sure you check out our basic Grocery Savings Tips on how to get the most out of your grocery trip!
 Plus, we are showcasing four to five foods from each letter of the alphabet to help you learn how to freeze/store certain items.
 Just click on your letter below and go right to the post with the foods for that item!